 Four destinations and counting…

 By now, you’re probably wondering where British Airways first Airbus A350’s will be flying.
-The answer: the BA A350-1000 will launch initially this summer between London and Madrid for crew training flights, which you can totally book onto to sample the new digs.
+The answer: many places.
+The BA A350-1000 initially launched this summer between London and Madrid for crew training flights, which made for a fun short haul experience.

-As far as scheduled flights go, the British Airways A350-1000 with Club Suites will operate four routes in 2019 and the beginning of 2020, including…
+As far as scheduled long haul flights go, the British Airways A350-1000 with Club Suites will operate four routes in 2019 and the beginning of 2020, including…

 - Dubai – flights 106 and 107 from September 2nd, 2019 outbound and 9th return..